 Address: Pinto Basin Rd, Twentynine Palms, CA, United States

 Are you thinking about what to do and where to go in Joshua Tree National Park?

-These chollas, which are common in the desert, stand out as the sole cacti in this desert garden.
+These chollas, common in the desert, are the sole cacti in this desert garden.
 To add to its collective beauty, creosote bushes and wildflowers provide a burst of color to the desert in the spring.

 This lovely location may be explored on foot by following a flat, simple path.
 Because it’s such a short path, families with children can enjoy strolling through the Cholla Cactus Garden.

-To get to the Cholla Cactus Garden, go past the campsites at Belle and White Tank on the road that leads to Cottonwood Spring.
+To get to the Cholla Cactus Garden, go past the Belle and White Tank campsites on the road leading to Cottonwood Spring.

 See Related: Famous Landmarks in the Southwest